 - Electronic Sourcing (eSourcing)

 Some procurement solutions, such as PurchaseControl, are effectively eProcurement suites.
-Customisable and purpose-made, they combine some or even all of the capabilities offered by other types of eProcurement software, plus other features such as inventory management and project management integration.
+Customizable and purpose-made, they combine some or even all of the capabilities offered by other types of eProcurement software, plus other features such as inventory management and project management integration.

 Regardless of platform, eProcurement software is used by companies of all sizes and types to:

-- Standardise and streamline purchasing processes.
+- Standardize and streamline purchasing processes.